mkaesz/clickhouse-multi-dc-federation/README.md

 The NodePort service (HTTP 8123, TCP 9001, TLS 9440) is included in the same file and applied in the same step.

-Waits for all Keeper and CH pods to become Ready.

 ### 5. Patch federated_dcs (`patch-federation.sh`)
 Discovers the InternalIP of each cluster's kind node and patches the `ClickHouseCluster` CR on each DC with a `federated_dcs` remote_servers block